microsoft/azure-spring-apps-training/12-making-microservices-talk-to-each-other/README.md

 }
 ```

-Then, in the same location, create an interface called `CityServiceClient` with the following contents.
+3. Then, in the same location, create an interface called `CityServiceClient.java` with the following contents.
 When we run our new service, OpenFeign will automatically provide an implementation for this interface.

 ```java
 package com.example.demo;